ERREETDES/noa-client/README.md

 | `stream_in` | Write to a stream input |
 | `daq` | Use the DAQ system |

-## CLI Usage
+## CLI
-The noa module can be run directly to run a built-in example or for manual operations.
+The noa module can be run directly to execute a built-in example or manual operations.

 `python -m noa.noa <addr> [options]`